Trump set to declare border emergency, sign shutdown-averting bill

 Trump was expected to sign it and declare an emergency, then fly to his private golf club in Florida for a holiday weekend break.

-Reporting by Richard Cowan and David Morgan; Additional reporting by Steve Holland, Susan Cornwell, Makini Brice and Eric Beech; Writing by Kevin Drawbaugh and Peter Cooney
+Reporting by Richard Cowan and David Morgan; Additional reporting by Steve Holland, Susan Cornwell, Makini Brice and Eric Beech; Writing by Kevin Drawbaugh and Peter Cooney; Editing by Jeffrey Benkoe